Answered By: E-library Team Last Updated: 26 Apr, 2017 Views: 6454

 - To register for a RefWorks 3.0 account see the Links and Files section below

 - Users who migrate from legacy RefWorks 2.0 to new RefWorks 3.0 are advised to export their references from legacy RefWorks 2.0 in RefWorks Tagged Format.
-This file may be imported into the new RefWorks 3.0 account.
+This file may be imported into the new RefWorks 3.0 account - please note: your existing folders will not be carried over to new RefWorks 3.0, however.

 - Alternatively, use legacy RefWorks 2.0 in One Line / Cite View mode (see http://libanswers.brunel.ac.uk/faq/13896)